Nov 24, 2009

 3. HER Helmet Thursdays: Ecology-Economy Leaders – Charter participants (detailed list), including tips on cycling there!

-What do those “HER” categories include?
+What do those “H-E-R” categories include?

 “HER” is also an acronym for Hotels, Educational attractions and Entertainment venues, and Restaurants.
 Also included are related businesses and organizations in each of those categories, as follows:

-H = Hotels, motels, inns, bed and breakfasts, etc. This includes any business—or organization, such as a hostel—that provides lodging.
+H = Hotels, motels, inns, bed and breakfasts, etc. This includes any business—or organization, such as hostel—that provides lodging.

 E = Educational attractions and Entertainment venues.
 This is an especially diverse category, ranging from movie theatres and music venues to science attractions and history museums.
 It can include just about any place that is experienced as entertaining or educational.

-R = Restaurants (formal or informal), as well as coffee shops, sit-down delicatessens, etc. This includes any place that serves food or beverages that may be enjoyed on the premises.
-Formal places?
+R = Restaurants (formal or informal), as well as coffee shops, sit-down delicatessens, etc. This includes any place that serves food or beverages that may be enjoyed on the premises–including wineriesFormal places?
 Yes, please refer to Part II.

-Not sure if your business or organization fits one of the HER categories?
+Not sure if your business or organization fits one of the H-E-R categories?
 Please contact me to find out.

 Nice, but we don’t get a lot of cyclists